The revolutionary records and iconic artists that shaped jazz.

 This SPECIAL EDITION WAX ON will feature discussion and music from 7-9pm and live performances from special guests from 9:30-10:45pm.
 Full details below.

 WAX ON is both a listening party, placing the needle in the groove of a collection of favourite jazz albums, as well as an intimate space for story-telling and reflections.

-A native of Waterford, Stewart’s professional career began at the age of 16 when he joined the Chris Lamb Showband in Cork, but by the age of 20 he had committed himself exclusively to jazz, and his fluency in the complex language of be-bop became quickly apparent.
+A native of Waterford, Stewart’s professional career began at the age of 16 when he joined the Chris Lamb Showband in Cork.
+By the age of 20, however, he had committed himself exclusively to jazz, and his fluency in the complex language of be-bop became quickly apparent.

-Moderated by Irish Times music critic Cormac Larkin, with a panel of jazz aficionados, Wax On brings the audience on an intimate journey through the life and recordings of some of the most influential and important artists of the jazz genre.
+Irish Times music critic Cormac Larkin will host this special edition of WAX ON in conversation with Stewart’s longtime friend and pianist Jim Doherty, bringing the audience on an intimate journey through the life and recordings of one of the most influential and important artists in contemporary jazz guitar.